 What is the downside?
 Well, you will need some good Raw software.
 And the Raw files are at least double size of JPG, you may eventually need some storage.
 And Raw files cannot be distributed or used as such, so there is an extra step to convert Raw to JPG or TIF files.
 But the opportunity and advantage of Raw is so great.
 The editing tweaks are so easy, and so good, and the tools make this be the fastest and best way to do what is always needed anyway.

-NOTE: If you have bought a new camera model, you probably may need either an ACR update, or may have to upgrade to the latest Adobe software version to recognize your new camera model, to be able to open your new raw files.
-This is changing.
-Elements can still be bought anyplace software is sold, but Photoshop, and very soon Lightroom, are only available now in the Adobe subscription system, of which the basic version offers both Photoshop and Lightroom for $10/month (which includes all future updates for both).
+NOTE: Previously, it was that if you have bought a new camera model, you may need either an ACR update, or may have to upgrade to the latest Adobe software version to recognize your new camera model, to be able to open your new raw files.
+The subscription system has changed this.
+Elements can still be bought anyplace software is sold, but Photoshop and Lightroom are only available now in the Adobe subscription system, which offers both Photoshop and Lightroom for $10/month (which includes all future updates for both).

 Important Adobe documents about ACR version compatibility: